What is Swindon Fringe Festival?

 Where is Swindon Fringe Festival?

-If you’ve never had the pleasure of visiting us, Swindon is a large town in the south west of England.
+If you’ve never had the pleasure of visiting, Swindon is a large town in the south west of England.
 The population is around 200,000.
-We’re about 30 minutes from Bath, 40 from Bristol/Reading/Oxford, an hour from Cheltenham, 90 minute’s drive from London/Cardiff or an hour by train… We’ve got a large commercial theatre, an arts centre, and a small independent theatre.
+We’re about 30 minutes from Bath, 40 from Bristol/Reading/Oxford, an hour from Cheltenham, 90 minute’s drive from London/Cardiff or an hour by train… We’ve got a 700 seat commercial theatre, a 200 seat arts centre, and a 50 seat independent theatre.
 There are various arts, literary and music festivals in the town and surrounding area, but we’re the one and only fringe festival.

 Who is Swindon Fringe Festival?

-We’re run by a crack team of 6, doing it for love as there’s obviously no money in it!
+We’re run by a crack team of eight and growing - doing it for love as there’s obviously no money in it! :)

 Allie – Festival Director

 This will be Allie’s fourth Fringe and first as Director.
-The fringe is a busman’s holiday from her other jobs of… arts marketing and fundraising.
-Allie writes, mainly scripts, and loves stories – from lyrics to dance to radio plays to chatting to someone random in the pub.
-She’ll watch all types of show, but theatre and comedy are her favourites, especially new writing.
+The fringe is a busman’s holiday from her other jobs of… arts grants, marketing, and fundraising.
+Allie writes, mainly scripts, and loves all stories – from lyrics to dance to radio plays to chatting to someone random in the pub.
+She loves the danger and energy of live performance and will happily watch all types of show, but theatre and comedy are her favourites, especially new writing.
 A show that can make her laugh and cry is a winner.